Requirements to Sit for PACE

 PACE Study Manual

 You can order the Study Manual (6th edition) directly from the publisher, Pearson Education.
 The cost is $82.20 plus shipping and handling, which will vary depending on where you live and the method of shipping you choose.
 This cost is set by the publisher and may change without notice.
-Note the study manual purchase is separate from the exam application/handbook purchase and the application submission fee.
+Note the study manual purchase is separate from the exam application submission fee.
 The 6th edition, like the 5th, contains mini-chapters on bankruptcy, corporate law, intellectual property, family law and other areas tested in the current exam.
 We have also updated the existing chapters, and completely re-written the Intellectual Property chapter.

 If you already have an older edition, be assured that it will still assist you in preparing for the exam.
 As always, we encourage PACE Candidates to consult other source materials as well as the Study Manual in preparing for the exam, regardless of which edition of the Study Manual they use.

 The on-line PACE Review Course is jointly offered by NFPA and the Advanced Paralegal Institute and is provided through Computer Mediated Distance Learning.
 The seven week on-line course prepares candidates to sit for the Paralegal Advanced Competency Exam in order to earn the Registered Paralegal designation.
 For more information, and/or to register, click here.

 Online Practice Exam

 Online practice exam containing 100 sample questions.
 This is a one-time practice exam.
 The program will advise you of your total score.
 This great study aid will help you assess your overall knowledge of the material covered on the exam.
 NFPA does not, however, guarantee that if you pass this practice exam that you will pass PACE.
 Cost $50.
 Note: the API PACE Review Course above also contains a (different) practice exam.
 Students of that course are advised not to take this standalone practice exam.